With your IR object sensors built and tested, you are ready to make your ActivityBot roam and avoid obstacles without bumping into them.

 How the IR Roaming Code Works

 The project begins with the now familiar frequency out block for the piezospeaker brownout alarm on P4.
 Next comes the required Robot ActivityBot initialize block, and a Robot set acceleration block.
-As we learned from previous projects, 600 ticks/sis a moderate acceleration value that works well with the Robot drive speed block's default value 64.
+As we learned from previous projects, 600 ticks/s2 is a moderate acceleration value that works well with the Robot drive speed block's default value 64.

 Remember that the make PIN...low blocks for P26 and P27 are needed to connect the IR LED cathodes to ground.